 - Creative Writing.

-The department leads the Bristol Poetry Institute, which draws on the department's established strength in this field, and members of the department are directors of and/or active in the faculty's interdisciplinary research centres - Health, Humanities and Science, Environmental Humanities, Material Texts, Black Humanities, and Medieval Studies.
+The department co-leads the Bristol Poetry Institute, which draws on the department's established strength in this field, and members of the department are directors of and/or active in the faculty's interdisciplinary research centres - Health, Humanities and Science, Environmental Humanities, Creative Technologies, Black Humanities, and Medieval Studies.
 The centres bring together scholars from a variety of disciplines to share their research, devise innovative research projects, and give interdisciplinarity a real basis in academic practice.

 The departmental research seminar, which meets throughout the academic session, is the principal forum for academic staff and graduate students to present and discuss their recent research.
 At each session there is a mix of speakers from outside Bristol, graduate students, and members of staff.
 Two annual lectures - the Churchill Lecture and the Tucker-Cruse Lecture - also bring distinguished scholars from outside the University.